farm-ng/amiga-dev-kit/website/docs/concepts/controller_service/README.md

 ## API

-- `/append_track`: Add a single waypoint to the end of the current track.
-- `/cancel`: Terminate any ongoing operations and bring the Amiga to a stop.
-- `/extend_track`: Add additional waypoints to the current track.
-- `/follow_track`: Instruct the Amiga to commence following the previously set track.
+These are the commands you can use to interact with the controller service with an `EventClient` of the controller service.

 - `/get_pose`: Retrieve the current position and orientation of the Amiga.
-- `/get_track_end`: Returns the final waypoint of the currently set track.
-- `/replace_track`: Provide a new track for the Amiga to follow, replacing the current one.
 - `/set_track`: Provide a specific track (series of waypoints) for the Amiga to follow.
+- `/follow_track`: Instruct the Amiga to commence following the previously set track.
 - `/stop`: Instruct the Amiga to halt all movements immediately.

-## The Controller on practice
+## The Controller in practice

 Before the controller can drive the Amiga autonomously, users must set a predefined track for the robot to follow using the `/set_track` API.